Capt. Clint, Big Coppit Key1977

 At age 2 , his family moved to Stock Island, before settling into a home on Sugarloaf Key.
 This would be where he'd spend his childhood and teenage years, most days exploring his watery backyard.
 Through his twenties, nights were spent playing local bars as a guitarist and days were spent on the water for fun and work.
 His love for the ocean eventually took lead and has since pursued a life on the water without looking back.

 Also an active artist and artisan, you can find Clint's work throughout The Lower Florida Keys.
 If you are in town check Mangrove Studio Events for upcoming events and shows, stop by Wanderlust Boutique on Petronia Street in old-town Key West, Artists in Paradise on Big Pine Key or swing by The Key West Artisan Market from October -April.
 Pieces include island photography in handmade driftwood or recycled wood frames, mirrors in the same tropical style frames, Caribbean signs, wind-chimes, candles and a forever evolving collection of artisan goods.

-If you would like to buy any of Clint's work and have it delivered to your home contact Clint via the contact info on the home page.
+If you would like to buy any of Clint's work and have it delivered to your home contact Clint via phone, text or email.

 Despite travels to other islands such as Tahiti, Maui and the Bahamas he says "I've always felt a deeper connection to islands and people of The Lower Florida Keys".